snambakam/linux/Documentation/virt/kvm/api.rst

 capabilities also need to be enabled for VMs or VCPUs where their functionality is desired (see :ref:`cap_enable` and :ref:`cap_enable_vm`).

+On some architectures, a "virtual privilege level" concept may be present apart from the usual separation between user and supervisor mode, or between hypervisor and guest mode.
+When this is the case, a single vCPU can have multiple copies of its register state (or at least most of it), and will switch between them through a special processor instruction, or through some kind of hypercall.

+KVM calls these privilege levels "planes".
+Planes other than the initially-created one (called "plane 0") have a file descriptor each, and so do the planes of each vCPU.
+Ioctls for vCPU planes should also be issued from a single thread, unless specially marked as asynchronous in the documentation.

 2. Restrictions
 ===============